gallantries/gallantries.github.io/_events/2019-03-25-first-galantries-workshop.md

 Day | Topics
 --- | ---
-Monday  | Galaxy introduction, Introduction to High-Throughput sequencing and quality control Tuesday | Reference-based RNA-seq data analysis
+Tuesday  | Galaxy introduction, Introduction to High-Throughput sequencing and quality control
  | **Evening**: social dinner
-Wednesday | Introduction to R, Manipulation and visualization of the RNA-seq data using R {:.table.table-striped}
+Wednesday | Reference-based RNA-seq data analysis {:.table.table-striped}

 # Important notes

 The workshop is free of charge and covers:

-- 3 days of training
+- 2 days of training
 - Coffee and tea over the days
 - Lunch